Employee Empowerment: Are You Doing it Right?

 With frequent and timely feedback you can tap into their performance graph.

-Constructive feedback, offering suggestions and encouraging good work is crucial to keep the process running.
+Constructive feedback, offering suggestions and encouraging good work are building blocks of a supportive work environment.

 Rewards and Recognition:

 Empowerment is a slow process that unfolds eventually.
-Offering rewards and demonstrating recognition almost instantly uplifts employee morale and boosts confidence.
+One that needs culture-building from the very beginning.
+Offering rewards and demonstrating recognition is a proven way to uplift employee morale and boost confidence.

 On the other hand, when employees feel ignored they will never feel empowered.
 Timely recognition and meaningful rewards give employees the much-needed push.
 It motivates them to put in their extra effort and take ownership at work.